aleksplast/BinaryTranslator/README.md

 To test compiler, we wrote programms, that calculates factorial and fibonacci numbers.
 You can find examples [here](https://github.com/aleksplast/My-language/tree/main/examples).

 Let's compare elf execution time and our CPU emulator execution time.
 First of all, let's test calculation of 5'th fibonacci number.
-Numbers in the table below shows average speed of this calculation.
+Numbers in the table below show average speed of this calculation.

 |    | CPU emulator | elf |
 | :----------: | :-------------------: | :-------------------: |
 | Execution time (μs) | 226.8 |      23.8        |
 | Speed growth | 1 |      9.5        |

 Now, let's test calculation of 10! .
-Numbers in the table below shows average speed of this calculation.
+Numbers in the table below show average speed of this calculation.

 |    | CPU emulator | elf |
 | :----------: | :-------------------: | :-------------------: |